-A federal judge narrowed a $1 billion lawsuit against owners of the New York Mets baseball team by the trustee seeking money for Bernard Madoff's victims, and cast skepticism on how much might ultimately be recovered.
+A Manhattan federal judge on Tuesday narrowed a $1 billion lawsuit against owners of the New York Mets baseball team by the trustee seeking money for victims of Bernard Madoff's epic fraud.

 A spokeswoman for Picard said the trustee had no comment pending a thorough evaluation of the opinion.
 Lawyers for the Mets owners were not available for comment.